-- 6.10 The recovery plan should identify indicators (refer to Appendix II) and their appropriate triggers that reflect the financial institution's particular vulnerabilities.
-The number and nature of indicators and trigger events should be appropriate for the institution's size, risk profile, activities, and complexity.
-The nature of the trigger event should inform the response. - 6.11 Trigger events should be designed to provide the financial institution with notice of a continuum of increasingly severe stress, ranging from warnings of the likely occurrence of severe stress to the actual existence of severe stress. - 6.12 Trigger events should be appropriately calibrated to leading indicators to allow the financial institution time to activate recovery options as well as provide sufficient notice of the situation to management.
-For example, falling below regulatory minimum capital levels may not be an appropriate trigger event, as the financial institution may not be able to implement timely corrective action after breaching these levels. - 6.13 Trigger events may include changes to the institution's internal and external financial position (both point-in-time and projected).
-Appendix II lists out potential quantitative indicators. - 6.14 Although most trigger events are quantitative, there may be qualitative triggers such that, if breached, will have a financial impact on the financial institution and these should also be considered and factored into the recovery plan. - 6.15 Senior management should review and update recovery plan trigger events, as necessary, when conducting the annual review of the recovery plan and when reviewing it in response to a material event.
-In addition, senior management should consider the regulatory or legal consequences that may be associated with the breach of a particular indicator that leads to a trigger event. - 6.16 A particular trigger event does not necessarily correspond to one single recovery option.
+- 6.12 Trigger events may include changes to the institution's internal and external financial position (both point-in-time and projected).
+Appendix II lists potential quantitative indicators. - 6.13 Although most trigger events are quantitative, there may be qualitative triggers that, if breached, will have a financial impact on the financial institution and these should also be considered and factored into the recovery plan. - 6.14 Senior management should review and update recovery plan trigger events, as necessary, when conducting the annual review of the recovery plan and when reviewing it in response to a material event.
+In addition, senior management should consider the regulatory or legal consequences that may be associated with the breach of a particular indicator that leads to a trigger event. - 6.15 A particular trigger event does not necessarily correspond to one single recovery option.
 More than one option may be appropriate when a particular trigger event occurs.
 During a period of severe stress, a financial institution should use its judgment to determine the most appropriate option(s) for the entity to take.
 In addition, the financial institution should be prepared to act if it is at risk, regardless of whether a trigger event has occurred or the recovery plan includes options that specifically address the problems the financial institution faces.